Hawaii Pacific University: History

-When President Meader retired on June 30, 1968, the Board of Trustees elected the Reverend George A. Warmer as Hawaiʻi Pacific's second President.
-Under President Warmer's leadership, the College implemented academic programs in the liberal arts and cooperative education.
+When Meader retired in 1968, the board of trustees elected George A. Warmer as Hawaiʻi Pacific's second president.
+During Warmer's tenure, the college implemented academic programs in the liberal arts and cooperative education.

 In 1972, Hawaiʻi Pacific College graduated seven students in its first commencement class and in the same year established a School of Business Administration.
-Chatt G. Wright became the founding Dean of Hawaiʻi Pacific's new School of Business Administration.

-In 1973, the College received full accreditation from the Western Association of Schools and Colleges.
+Chatt G. Wright became the founding dean of Hawaiʻi Pacific's new School of Business Administration.
+The following year, the college received full accreditation from the Western Association of Schools and Colleges.
 The following years saw the creation of the English Foundations Program, offering instruction to non-native speakers of English, and the Division of Special Programs, administering off-campus instruction on various military installations on Oʻahu.

-President Warmer retired in 1976, and Chatt G. Wright became Hawaiʻi Pacific's third President.
-Under President Wright's leadership, Hawaiʻi Pacific continued to expand and develop through the 1980s.
-Augmenting its undergraduate program of baccalaureate and associate degrees, Hawaiʻi Pacific launched a Master of Business Administration program in 1986, a Master of Science in Information Systems program in 1989, and a Master of Arts in Human Resource Management in 1991.
+Warmer retired in 1976 and Chatt G. Wright became Hawaiʻi Pacific's third president.
+During his time in office, Hawaiʻi Pacific continued to expand and develop through the 1980s.
+Hawaiʻi Pacific launched a Master of Business Administration program in 1986, a Master of Science in Information Systems program in 1989, and a Master of Arts in Human Resource Management in 1991.

 Hawaiʻi Pacific became Hawaiʻi Pacific University (HPU) in 1990.

-In 1992, Hawaiʻi Loa College, a small, independent, liberal arts college located on the windward side of Oʻahu, merged into Hawaiʻi Pacific University.
+Two years later, Hawaiʻi Loa College, a small, independent, liberal arts college on the windward side of Oʻahu, merged into Hawaiʻi Pacific University.

 In 2004, the HPU International Vocal Ensemble made their Carnegie Hall debut where they performed Morten Lauridsen's Lux Aeterna and O Magnum Mysterium.

-In 2011, President Chatt G. Wright retired and Geoffrey Bannister, Ph.D., became HPU's fourth President on July 1.
-Born in the United Kingdom and raised in New Zealand, Bannister received his Ph.D. in Geography from the University of Toronto (Canada) and previously served as President of Butler University in Indianapolis, Indiana.
+In 2011, president Chatt G. Wright retired and Geoffrey Bannister became HPU's fourth president.